 5. Use the ; Command

-In different programming languages, the semicolon (;) symbol is used for ending a line in the program.
-In Linux bash, you can use the semicolon (;) symbol for adding more than one command in the same shell command to run multiple Linux commands.
+In different programming languages, the semicolon (;) symbol is used to end a line in a program.
+In Linux bash, you can use the semicolon (;) symbol to add more than one command in the same shell command to run multiple Linux commands.

 For instance, here, we can browse a directory (ls command), print the directory path (through the PWD command), and see the current user details in the Linux system.